 Keep the Fire Alive

 Six-time Ironman world champion and coach Dave Scott is advising his athletes to keep the “fire inside you alive” by setting up “races” (as best you can) at home.
+To stay motivated during COVID, he has them create challenges or fake races for themselves.

 “If your races are far in the future or just unknowns, try plotting out a course on your home turf, seeing if you can replicate the course in some way where you are.
 Set a start time and think about setting up transition zones—and maybe even aid stations for longer workouts, if possible.”

-Two of Dave’s suggested workouts include:
+Two of Scott’s suggested workouts include:

 - 3 x 20 stretch cord full butterfly pulls alternating with 12 box jumps with a rest interval of 30 seconds.
 Do one set of the butterfly pulls and one set of box jumps, rest 30 seconds, and then hit a 20-minute block of biking or running, rest for five minutes and then repeat.